lukecampbell/module9/body/1-history.md

 E-mail spam rates for 2011 and 2012 are decreasing.
 Several products provide private and corporate owners with the ability to filter wide ranges of spam and e-mail attacks.
-IBM's spam filter database contains more than 40 million relevant spam signatures.
+IBM's spam filter database contains more than 40 million relevant spam signatures (IBM 38).
 We employ a very sophisticated suite of tools to decrease our received spam but ultimately it is the employee's responsibility to protect his or her account from spamming services and most importantly not to forward or engage in spamming himself or herself.